Fill Blank Cells With Value Above in Excel & Google Sheets

 - Press CTRL + V to paste the formula.

-Now, as with Excel we can Copy the Formulas and paste them as values.
+- Now, as with Excel, copy the formulas and paste them as values.